zenodeapp/pairwise-alignments/README.md

    cd submodules/substitution-matrices
    ```

-2. Now, head over to the README.md file found in the [submodules/substitution-matrices](/submodules)-folder and continue from step 3 to 5 found in the `Getting Started`-section.
+2. Now, head over to the README.md file found in the [submodules/substitution-matrices](/submodules)-folder and continue from step 1 to 5 (skip step 2) found in the `Getting Started`-section.

    > TIP: follow the TL;DR for a quick setup!